ubirch/ubirch-key-service/docs/rest-methods.md

       }
     }

-If the server has problems the response is:
+If the server has a problem:

     500
     {